-The Roman Catholic Church contends that its followers are not actually guilty of idolatry as they are simply giving appropriate honor to Jesus Christ, Mary, and various saints.
-Religious iconography is said to have no power in itself and that only the person whom a particular image represents is the subject of veneration (CCC # 2132).
-One problem with such provisions is that Scripture does not approve of us making images of God:
+The Roman Catholic Church contends that its followers are not guilty of idolatry but simply giving appropriate honor to Jesus Christ, Mary, and various saints.
+Religious iconography is said to have no power in and of itself and that only the person whom a particular image represents is the subject of veneration (CCC # 2132).
+One problem with such provisions is that God does not approve of us making images to convey His glory:

 "To whom then will you liken God?
 Or what likeness will you compare to Him?
 The workman molds an image, The goldsmith overspreads it with gold, And the silversmith casts silver chains.
 Whoever is too impoverished for such a contribution chooses a tree that will not rot; He seeks for himself a skillful workman To prepare a carved image that will not totter.
 Have you not known?
 Have you not heard?
 Has it not been told you from the beginning?
 Have you not understood from the foundations of the earth?
 It is He who sits above the circle of the earth, and its inhabitants are like grasshoppers, Who stretches out the heavens like a curtain, And spreads them out like a tent to dwell in.
 He brings the princes to nothing; he makes the judges of the earth useless.
 Scarcely shall they be planted, scarcely shall they be sown, Scarcely shall their stock take root in the earth, When He will also blow on them, And they will wither, And the whirlwind will take them away like stubble.
 “To whom then will you liken Me, or to whom shall I be equal?” says the Holy One."
 (Isaiah 40:17-25)

 One argument made to justify the use of images to worship Jesus Christ is His incarnation (CCC # 2129-2131), although it is difficult to see how or why such validates this practice.
-Saints are human beings, and the Law emphatically condemned making statues of them for the purpose of religious devotion.
-Moreover, we cannot even determine exactly what Christ looked like.
+"Saints" are human beings, just like the rest of us.
+The Law emphatically condemned making statues of them for the purpose of religious devotion.
 The Lord became angry with the Israelites who had urged Aaron to make a golden calf as a result of their desire to have a visible manifestation of God (Exodus 32:8).
-We are not to worship Him in the same way that the pagans do with their idols:
+Why would things be different this time around?

 I would imagine that Moses (or any of the ancient believers) would never have accepted this Catholic idea of, "Oh, no, I'm not WORSHIPING this statue, and I'm not offering "latria," it's only "dulia," you know, veneration!